 The Sprague’s Pipit and McCown’s Longspur, for example, both benefit from grazing.
 But the two like grasses of different heights.
-The Sprague’s pipit is relatively abundant in the park and prefers relatively taller grasses, while the McCown’s longspur is much less common and likes short grass with more bare ground.
+The Sprague’s Pipit is relatively abundant in the park and prefers relatively taller grasses, while the McCown’s Longspur is much less common and likes short grass with more bare ground.
 Grazing management is one of the few management tools available to land managers for creating the needed heterogeneity in grass height.
-Grasslands National Park is cooperating with many universities and agencies in a grazing and biodiversity management experiment to better understand these relationships.
+Grasslands National Park is cooperating with universities and other agencies in a grazing and biodiversity management experiment to better understand these relationships.

 Neighbours and the park join in the fight

 Protecting the grasslands also means fighting off aliens – invasive species that is.
 Some of these, like the leafy spurge, spread like prairie fire, crowding out native plant life and making the grasslands less hospitable to wildlife.
 It is also a serious challenge for local ranchers as it threatens the sustainability of their rangelands for livestock.
 Here, we could find allies in the local ranching community.